ankitnewjobs/Basic-Azure-Jenkins-Example/README.md

 Note: If you are not interested in allowing `All Traffic` to your EC2 instance
       1. Delete the inbound traffic rule for your instance
-      2. Edit the inbound traffic rule to only allow custom TCP port `8080`
+      2. Edit the inbound traffic rule only to allow custom TCP port `8080`

-After you login to Jenkins,
+After you log in to Jenkins,
       - Run the command to copy the Jenkins Admin Password - `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
       - Enter the Administrator password